selimslab/selimslab.github.io/_NOTES/work/project-clarity.md

 then tried to create a generic system for all this, but it's harder than it sounds, also given my overall experience at the time

-- negotiation mistakes,
+- negotiation and pricing mistakes
-- not charging enough,
 - underestimating the cost to me and the benefit to the customer
 - clarification mistakes,
 - should only put enough effort to verify an approach